-- The course has two sections: - The HSC Common Content consists of one module common to both the I-ISC Standard and the HSC Advanced courses where students analyse and explore texts and apply skills in synthesis.
-The common module is called "Texts and Human Experiences". - There are three Advanced English modules, they are: "Textual Conversations", "Critical Study of Literature" and "The Craft of Writing".
+- The course has two sections: - the HSC common content Texts and Human Experiences consists of one module common in both the HSC Standard and the HSC Advanced courses where students analyse and explore texts and apply skills in synthesis. - in addition, there are three Advanced English modules, they are: Textual Conversations, Critical Study of Literature and The Craft of Writing.

-In the Year 11 English (Advanced) Course students are required to:
+In the Year 11 English (Advanced) course students are required to:

-- explore a range of types of text drawn from: prose fiction; drama; poetry; nonfiction; film, media, multimedia texts - undertake wide reading programs involving texts and textual forms composed in and for a variety of contexts - integrate the modes of reading, writing, listening, speaking, and viewing and representing as appropriate
+- explore a range of types of text drawn from: prose fiction; drama; poetry; nonfiction; film, media, multimedia texts, - undertake wide reading programs involving texts and textual forms composed in and for a variety of contexts, - integrate the modes of reading, writing, listening, speaking, and viewing and representing as appropriate.

-HSC English (Advanced) Course requires the close study of:
+HSC English (Advanced) course requires the close study of:

-- At least four prescribed texts, one of which must be Shakespearean drama.
-The three other prescribed text are drawn from the following text types: prose fiction; drama or poetry; nonfiction or film or multimedia texts - a wide range of additional related texts and textual forms.
+- at least four prescribed texts, one of which must be Shakespearean drama.
+The three other prescribed text are drawn from the following text types: prose fiction; drama or poetry; nonfiction or film or multimedia texts, - a wide range of additional related texts and textual forms.

-English (Standard)
+ENGLISH (STANDARD)